-Students accepted for re-entering into the program of study, will be placed under the same satisfactory progress status prevailing at the time of the prior withdrawal.
+Students accepted for re-entering into the program of study will be placed under the same satisfactory progress status prevailing at the time of the prior withdrawal.

-GRADUATION REQUIREMENT
+GRADUATION REQUIREMENTS

 When a student has completed the required theory hours and practical operations in the course of study with a GPA of "C" (70%) or better, a student is eligible for graduation.
-All students are required to pass the college's final examination, the exit exam, with a grade of at least 85% prior to going to State Board, which covers all the theory material from the chosen course.
+All students are required to pass the college's final examination, the exit exam, with a grade of at least 85% prior to going to the State Board, which covers all the theory material from the chosen course.
 It is a one-hour 100-question exam that is taken without a phone/notes.
 In order to prepare for the exit exam, the students must study the questions and answers that are in the book at the end of each chapter.
 If a student is going to take the state board exam with a translator, the student should let the college know in advance prior to making an appointment for the exit exam and take the exit exam with a translator.

 This is followed by a final practical examination that may include any of the procedures learned throughout the entire course, which the student must pass with a grade of at least 85%.
+The student may attempt it twice at no cost but each additional attempt thereafter will cost \$50.
 The student must have made arrangements to pay all outstanding tuition, fees, and charges.
-This must be done prior to the release of final documents, including the certificate of completion, Proof of Training and transcripts.
+This must be done prior to the release of final documents, including the certificate of completion, Proof of Training, and transcripts.